image-js/image-js-docs/docs/Basics/Working with Images.md

 - [Metadata](../Glossary.md#metadata 'internal link on metadata'): data about data.

-  These properties matter most in features that involve two images, like [Hypotenuse method](../Features/Comparison/Hypotenuse.md 'internal link on hypotenuse') or [Subtraction method](../Features/Comparison/Subtraction.md 'internal link on subtraction method').
+The latter ones matter most in features that involve two images, like [Hypotenuse method](../Features/Comparison/Hypotenuse.md 'internal link on hypotenuse') or [Subtraction method](../Features/Comparison/Subtraction.md 'internal link on subtraction method').
 It simply will not work if images are not compatible by bit depth, color model or size.

 ### Features

-Currently, there are several types of processing that image:
+Currently, there are several ways of processing an image:

 - [Filtering](../Features/Filters/Filters.md 'internal link on filters'): filters usually apply some sort of [kernel](../Glossary.md#kernel 'internal link on kernel') to change an image.